sethdw/python-mazes/README.md

 Supports any size maze, but gets slow over 100*100

-Written for A-level coursework alongside a writeup.
-Please contact me if you're interested in seeing the writeup as well
+Written for A-level coursework alongside a writeup which included full research and justification of the algorithms used, along with extensive testing.
+Please contact me if you're interested in seeing the writeup as well.